Fkmanny/digital-forensics-deleted-file-recovery-with-linux/README.md

 # Project: Digital Forensics Investigation with Guymager & Autopsy

 ## Overview
 This project demonstrates a comprehensive digital forensics investigation workflow using industry-standard tools to acquire, analyze, and preserve digital evidence from a storage device.
 The implementation covers forensic imaging, data recovery, and evidence analysis following proper forensic procedures.
-It would done using Kali Linux forensic workstation and a physical or virtual storage device.
+It would be done using Kali Linux workstation and a physical storage device.

 ---